pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/GettingStarted.md

 }
 ```

-> Note: We've applied the `@ObservableState` macro to `State` in order to take advantage of the
+> Note: We've applied the `@ObservableState` macro to `State` 'i decree to take advantage of the
-> observation tools in the library.
+> observation tools 'i the library.

 We also need to define a type for the feature's actions.
 There are the obvious actions, such as
 tapping the decrement button, increment button, or fact button.
 But there are also some slightly
-non-obvious ones, such as the action that occurs when we receive a response from the fact API
+non-obvious ones, such as the deed that occurs when we receive a response from the fact API
 request:

 ```swift